AndreWeiner/turbulence_modelling_lecture/exercises/hit.md

 ## Experimental reference data

-The reference data comes from the experiments reported in **G. Comte-Bellot, S. Corrsin (1971):**
+The reference data comes from the experiments reported in [G. Comte-Bellot, S. Corrsin (1971)](https://doi.org/10.1017/S0022112071001599):
 > Simple Eulerian time correlation of full- and narrow-band velocity signals in grid-generated isotropic turbulence

 In the experiments, a grid with openings of $M = 5.08 cm$ ($2in$) is placed in a channel flow with an average inlet velocity of $\overline{U} = 10m/s$.
 The kinematic viscosity of air at room temperature is about $\nu =1.5\times 10^{-5} m^2/s$.
 The resulting Reynolds number is $Re=\overline{U}M/\nu = 34000$.

 Taylor postulated that the contribution of turbulent fluctuations to the advection of flow structures is small compared to the advection resulting from the mean flow (in homogeneous, statistically stationary flow).
 Based on his hypothesis, we can relate temporal to spatial fluctuations by means of the mean velocity $\overline{u}$:

 $$
   \partial_t (\dots) = \overline{u}\partial_x (\dots)
 $$

 The authors of the study mentioned above report the velocity fluctuations measured by several hot wires along the channel in terms of an energy spectrum (a discrete Fourier transformation).
-Relying on Taylor's hypothesis, they connect positions of the sensors downstream the grid to the time are a parcel of *frozen turbulence* has traveled along the channel:
+Relying on Taylor's hypothesis, the authors connect positions of the sensors downstream the grid to the time a parcel of *frozen turbulence* has traveled along the channel:

 $$
   t - t_0 = (x-x_0) / \overline{U}
 $$

 and report the spectra at dimensionless times of $\tilde{t} = t\overline{U}/M = \{42, 98, 171\}$.

 The code snippet below contains the data extracted from table 3 of the reference and demonstrates the typical double-logarithmic visualization of these spectra.